Dragon201701/NonblockingAsyncSGD/README.md

 ## How to Run the Code(TO BE FINISHED, MORE CODE WILL BE UPLOADED)

 Use sbatch to upload job to HPC. run `sbatch run.s` to submit the job. change the commend `mpirun -n 5 python ./test.py ` to the number of workers you want.
 Default worker is 5.
+Some Codes are reused from official resources

 `Code Structure:`